kritika27/kritika27/README.md

 🔭 Highlights: Currently I am working as a full-time React/Frontend Developer in GlobalLogic.I am using Styled Components,React/Redux,StoryBook,Material UI,Git,Gitlab in Frontend and having a separate team for Backend using Golang.Previously I have worked in MERN Stack & TypeScript.

-🌱 Extras: I am also pursuing German language Certification from Goethe-Institut / Max Mueller Bhavan Bangalore.
+🌱 Extras: I am also pursuing B1 level German language Certification from Goethe-Institut Bangalore.I have completed A1 & A2 level German courses successfully from Goethe.

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together.